 James Krache was shot during a robbery of his business, Suncliff Garage, on Frankstown Rd., Penn Township, late in the evening of February 18, 1922.
 He died early the next morning.

-At trial, Johnson argued that his confession was coerced and should be excluded.
+At trial, Johnston argued that his confession was coerced and should be excluded.
 That argument was rejected.
 His argument that he went to the garage to transact legitimate business and acted in self-defense when Krache argued with him and threatened him was likewise rejected.

-Johnson’s death sentence was commuted to life on April 17, 1924.
+Johnston’s death sentence was commuted to life on April 17, 1924.
 In making its decision, the Pardon Board noted that Johnson’s accomplices were convicted of second-degree murder and that Johnson had not fired the fatal shot.

 Johnston was transferred to Western Penitentiary.
 After at least ten pardon requests, Johnston was released from prison in 1941.
 He moved to Victory, Venango County, where he died in 1992.